biscuitboost/yourbanger-fe/src/data/post/couples-gift-ideas.md

 ---
 publishDate: 2025-11-02T00:00:00Z
-title: "Couples Gift Ideas for Every Occasion (That They'll Both Love)"
+title: "AI Love Songs & Couples Gift Ideas for Every Occasion"
 excerpt: "Finding a gift that both people in a couple will actually enjoy is harder than it sounds.
 These couples gift ideas work for anniversaries, weddings, housewarmings, and holidays."
 image: ~/assets/images/blog/couples-gifts-hero.jpg
 imageAlt: "Happy couple opening a gift together at home, both excited about their couples gift"